PeterMwendia/lab1-CS167/README.md

-# lab1-CS167
+# CS167-Lab1
-big data with hadoop
+Getting started with big data with hadoop in Java